Limitations of Deep Learning for Inverse Problems on Digital Hardware

-where $Loss$ is an appropriate loss function, e.g., the $\ell^2$-loss defined as
+where $\mathcal{L}$ is an appropriate loss function, e.g., the $\ell_2$-loss defined as

-The minimization problem is generally non-convex and there typically do not exist closed-form minimizers, instead numerical approaches are required such as gradient-type methods to solve the optimization.
-Although this is an intricate problem of its own, our concern is the underlying question whether the mapping reconstructing images $x$ from measurements $y$ can be effectively approximated by a neural network on digital hardware and can this network be algorithmically computed?
+The minimization problem is generally non-convex.
+Typically, there do not exist closed-form minimizers, instead numerical approaches such as gradient-type methods are required to solve the optimization task.
+Our concern is the following question: Can the mapping reconstructing images $x$ from measurements $y$ be effectively approximated by a neural network on digital hardware and can this network be algorithmically computed?

-Before turning to the precise problem setting, let us at this point already observe that a neural network viewed as a function is computable under some very general conditions.
-Given that the weights, the biases, and the activation function is computable, a neural network is also computable as a composition of computable functions, namely matrix multiplication, vector addition and the activation function.
+\begin{Remark} Before turning to the precise problem setting, let us already observe that the mapping realized by a neural network is computable under some very general conditions.
+Given that the weights, the biases, and the activation function are computable, a neural network is also computable as a composition of computable functions, namely matrix multiplication, vector addition and the application of the activation function.
 Typically, the learned weights and biases are computable (as the training procedure is executed on a digital computer).
-Additionally, the most common and universally applied activation function is the ReLU activation $\text{ReLU}(x) = \max\{x,0\}$ which is an elementary computable function.
+Additionally, the most common and universally applied activation function is the ReLU activation $\text{ReLU}(x) = \max\{x,0\}$, which is an elementary computable function.
 Therefore, the mapping realized by a neural network can be accurately computed on digital hardware in this general setting.
-The key is whether an effective training algorithm, i.e., an algorithm that reliably carries out the training of a neural network is trustworthy in this setting.
+The key is whether an effective training algorithm, i.e., an algorithm that reliably carries out the training of a neural network to solve a given task, can exist. \end{Remark}